rustyhorde/vergen/README.md

 and prior to **8.3.0** `vergen` will not compile with both `gitcl` and `gitoxide` as features.

 As a workaround, you can use `cargo tree -f "{p} {f}" | grep vergen` to determine the feature list cargo has set for `vergen`.
 If a `git` backend has already been determined you will be able to use that without declaring those features in your dependency list.
+This is not perfect as this leaves you at the mercy of your dependency and the git feature they selected, but it's a workaround until version 9 comes out.

 #### fancy-lib `Cargo.toml`
 ```toml